glenngijsberts/jackies-frontend/README.md

 * Fix the ESLint warnings
 * More visuals for recognition of products
-* Feature to add products with Firebase realtime database
+* Feature to add products with Firebase realtime database..
+Almost done
-* Turn on/off products dynamically
+* ~~Turn on/off products dynamically~~
 * Authentication with Firebase to control the application
 * More to come..
 Mobile app?
 Who knows..